 Ever since Stuxnet and other worms began appearing, manufacturers have become more aware of industrial security risks and the need to protect against them.
-The Department of Homeland Security has identified the following moImproper user permissions and access controlsst common industrial control system vulnerabilities:
+The Department of Homeland Security has identified the following improper user permissions and access controls are common industrial control system vulnerabilities:

 We work with you to make sure your network is sufficiently armored to mitigate the risk of unwanted intrusion.
-This includes assessments of overall plant vulnerability and SCADA / DCS security, plant network architecture reviews and plant Internet and corporate IT penetration testing:
+This includes assessments of CADA / DCS security and plant (OT) network architecture reviews.

 It could be that a natural disaster strikes your business – a tornado, hurricane, flood or other catastrophe.
 This might cause damage to facilities, diminished availability of power and other utilities, supply chain and transportation problems, and reduced staff.